What to know about Bolivia's election that elevated a centrist shaking up the political landscape

 At stake in the outcome of Bolivia’s consequential presidential election is the fate of one of South America’s most resource-rich nations, where inflation has soared to heights unseen in decades and polls show growing distrust in major institutions.

 “There has been a paradigm shift,” said Bolivian sociologist Renzo Abruzzese.
 “What is truly historic is that the old cycle is over.
-It has carried away the classical leftist thought that dominated much of the 20th century.”
+It has carried away classical leftist thinking that dominated much of the 20th century.”

-The shadow of unrest among the fervent supporters of charismatic ex-President Evo Morales, the founder of Bolivia’s long-dominant Movement Toward Socialism, or MAS, hangs over the next weeks of campaigning until the men face off in an unprecedented runoff on Oct.
+The shadow of unrest among the fervent supporters of charismatic ex-President Evo Morales, founder of Bolivia’s long-dominant Movement Toward Socialism party, or MAS, hangs over the next weeks of campaigning until the men face off in an unprecedented runoff on Oct.
 19.

 Front-runner Rodrigo Paz surprises

-The younger Paz rose through the political rinks over the past two decades in opposition to Morales' platform of generous subsidies and hefty public investment.
+The younger Paz rose through the political ranks over the past two decades in opposition to Morales' platform of generous subsidies and hefty public investment.

-Analysts say that his enigmatic pragmatism — a focus on specific policies rather than ideological crusades — served Paz in Sunday’s election, as it did his father before him.
+Analysts say his enigmatic pragmatism served Paz in Sunday’s election, as it did his father before him.

 “Voters don’t want hard right or hard left.
 They want things to function,” said Veronica Rocha, a Bolivian political analyst.
 “Ambivalence is a political asset right now.”